ru-fix/completable-reactor/README.md

 Now lets make our processors work asynchronously.
 We will split computation logic of processors in two parts.
 First one, called *handler*, will read input data from payload and perform computation.
 Second one, called *merger*, will store computation result inside payload.
 Handler will be asynchronous function and merger will be synchronous.
-MultiplyProcessor logic splits to handler and merger functions.
-Handler reads payload and perform multiplication.
+Here is an example how to split MultiplyProcessor logic to handler and merger functions: handler will read argument x from payload, then asynchronously perform multiplication and return CompletableFuture of this operation.
-Merger gets result of handler as argument and store it inside payload.
+Merger will get result of handler function as an argument and will store it inside payload in result filed.
 ```java
 CompletableFuture<Integer> handler(Payload payload){
     return CompletableFuture.supplyAsync(()->{